 - 1. No Loaded Firearms of any type should be property tagged and stored in the Property Room.
 Proper unloading procedures are described in the Wisconsin State Crime Lab Handbook and an Investigator will assist with the unloading of any weapon which is to be checked for fingerprints. - 2.
-In criminal cases when firearms are recovered, a reinforced identification tag shall be attached with a wire lead seal to the trigger guard.
-The tag should be marked with identifying data, including serial numbers, description, case number, date, time, officer, location where found, etc. - 3.
-In criminal cases the method of marking firearms for identification is as follows:

-Revolvers: Open the cylinder and scribe on underside of top strap of weapon.

-Pistols: Scribe under the grips and on the back of the clip near flood plate.

-Shotguns & Rifles: Pull bolt back and scribe inside receiver.

-- 4. Firearms which are to be checked for latent fingerprints should be packaged as described in Marking Alternative (below). - 5.
-In non-criminal cases firearms should be tagged with a string tag through the trigger guard.
+Criminal Cases - a.
+When firearms are recovered, a reinforced identification tag shall be attached with a wire lead seal to the trigger guard.
+The tag should be marked with identifying data, including serial numbers, description, case number, date, time, officer, location where found, etc. - b.
+Marking Revolvers: Open the cylinder and scribe on underside of top strap of weapon. - c.
+Marking Pistols: Scribe under the grips and on the back of the clip near flood plate. - d.
+Marking Shotguns & Rifles: Pull bolt back and scribe inside receiver. - e.
+Firearms which are to be checked for latent fingerprints should be properly packaged and sealed with the identification data placed on the outside of the package. - 3.
+In non-criminal cases firearms should be tagged with a string tag through the trigger guard. - 4.
+All firearms should be placed in a gun box with the case number, date, officer name/IBM number and weapon description on the outside.